IwannabeRealnerD/nextjs-starter-kit/project/setting_description/build.md

 };
 ```

 - Type checks and ESLint checks are important for the project.
-However, since these checks are already implemented in pre-commit and pre-push hooks, they can be ignored during the build process to improve build performance.
+However, since these checks are already implemented in pre-commit hooks, they can be ignored during the build process to improve build performance.